robertcornet/TUD_AI_driving/simulator/simulator_explained.md

 ## See also
-For more specific details on the specifics of the vehicle motion simulation, refer to Chapter 2 of [this Thesis](https://repository.tudelft.nl/islandora/object/uuid%3A7bedb60a-ced8-4fcf-97ca-80208861a413)
+For more details of the vehicle motion simulation, refer to Chapter 2 of [this Thesis](https://repository.tudelft.nl/islandora/object/uuid%3A7bedb60a-ced8-4fcf-97ca-80208861a413)